ocaml-explore/explore/content/workflows/incorporating-non-ocaml-code-into-your-project/index.md

 ### OCaml Internals

-Programming languages have to have a way of reperesenting data at runtime, for example how should OCaml represent `type camel = Dromedary of int` in memory?
-When you interface between two languages much of the battle is converting in-and-out of each programming languages internal data represenation.
-A [detailed introduction](https://caml.inria.fr/pub/docs/manual-ocaml/intfc.html#s%3Ac-ocaml-datatype-repr) is given in the OCaml manual.
+Programming languages must have a representation of data at runtime, for example how should OCaml represent `type camel = Dromedary of int` in memory?
+When you interface between two languages much of the battle is converting in-and-out of each programming language's internal data represenation.
+A [detailed introduction](https://caml.inria.fr/pub/docs/manual-ocaml/intfc.html#s%3Ac-ocaml-datatype-repr) of OCaml's internal data representation is given in the manual, what follows is a brief summary.

 OCaml has a uniform memory representation where everything is a word-sized value.
-These can either be immediates (represented as unboxed integers) or non-immediates, pointers to a block stored in the OCaml or the C heap.
-Boxing is the process of wrapping additional meta-data around a value (like IP packets and their header).
+These can either be immediates (represented as unboxed integers) or non-immediates (pointers to a block stored in the OCaml or the C heap).
+Boxing is the process of wrapping additional meta-data around a value much like IP packets and their header.

 ![OCaml runtime data represenation](/images/data-repr.jpg)